Germany, France hold back NATO, EU ambitions in Libya

 "The situation is apparently not grave enough for us to act," said a senior NATO diplomat.
 "We need a real crisis."

-But the failure of the West's 2011 intervention still weighs on Western officials, even as the United States urges the Europeans to take a bigger role in securing its neighborhood.
+But the failure of the West's 2011 intervention still weighs on Western officials, even as the United States urges the Europeans to take a bigger role in securing its neighbourhood.

-"Washington tells us Europe's southern border ends in the Sahara, not in the Mediterranean," said an EU defense official.
+"Washington tells us Europe's southern border ends in the Sahara, not in the Mediterranean," said an EU defence official.

 "SECURITY VACUUM"